0xflamebit/empty-ethernaut-foundry/README.md

 Compile everything with `forge build`

+# Additional Contracts

+Some challenges will require you to write a new contract to help with your attack (e.g. Telephone).
+Write these additional contracts in `src/attacks/<Challenge Name>Attack.sol`.

 # Testing

 >Note on tests: Code contains additional sanity-check type of tests which you are not supposed to interact with so that is why I suggest using the `--mt testSolve` option.